A young learner exploring a colorful counting adventure at home

 Explain

-Each unit ends with something visible enough for a portfolio or family check-in.
+Each of the twelve worlds ends with a trophy party — progress visible enough for the fridge or a family check-in.

 For the adult at the table